yk-liu/yk-liu.github.io/_posts/2018-12-01-Jekyll-Build/2018-12-01-Jekyll-Build.md

 # Clone The Repo

 Clone the [repo](https://github.com/yk-liu/PointingToTheMoon) and publish it!
+I would appreciate if you don't fork my repo.

 # What Should I Modify